Add to collection

 There is a huge range of articles and teacher PLD resources to support both students and teachers on various aspects of marine science.
 These include Investigating life in the sea – introduction, Marine habitats, Classifying marine organisms, Project Hotspot – using citizen science to better protect coastal threatened species, Seaweek resources and Topic planners – marine resources.

-The Connected article Sea science uses a Great Barrier Island citizen science project as the context to explore marine debris and the dangers it poses to marine life.
+The Connected article Sea science uses a Great Barrier Island citizen science4 project as the context to explore marine debris and the dangers it poses to marine life.
 It also provides a useful framework for schools that are considering the undertaking of a similar project.

 Acknowledgement